AdamJacobson/Tension-Chat/README.md

 ![teams demo](https://github.com/AdamJacobson/Tension-Chat/blob/docs-images/docs/gifs/teams_demo.gif)

 ## Future Plans
 I plan to continue to develop Tension time permitting.
-Here are some features which I wouldl like to add.
+Here are some features which I would like to add.

 ### Full team controls
 Users will be able to create their own teams and invite others to join.

 ### Multi-person direct messaging
-A user can initialize a conversation will multiple users concurrently and add new users once started.
+A user can initialize a conversation with multiple users concurrently and add new users once started.

 ### Message editing
 A user will be able to modify messages that have already been sent

 ### Markdown Styling
-Message will support limited markdown styling such as bold or italic font
+Messages will support limited markdown styling such as bold or italic font

 ### Customizable user avatars
 Users can upload their own avatars or pick from a number of default ones